twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D18
 Today I'v read book vietnamese langue "lược sử thời gian" my computer so bad.
 Planning to do more tomorrow: "viet nam vo dich".

+### D19
+Today Viet Nam not best. so i come back to try my "drag and drop" function.
+Planning to do more tomorrow: i will do it continue